 Section 51 of the Copyright Act explained in layman's terms.
 Learn how Vakilsearch empowers creators to protect their intellectual property rights.

-Section 51 of the Copyright Act is a crucial provision that serves as the backbone of copyright protection in India.
+Section 51 of Copyright Act is a crucial provision that serves as the backbone of copyright protection in India.
 While its legal wording may seem daunting, this article aims to demystify Section 51 by breaking it down into understandable terms.
 We’ll delve into its historical context, real-world examples, and its significance in safeguarding creative works.

-Understanding Section 51: The Legal Wording
+Understanding Section 51 of Copyright Act: The Legal Wording

 “51.
 When copyright infringed.— Copyright in a work shall be deemed to be infringed—